SighticAnalytics/iris-integrate-ios/README.md

 # IRIS integrate iOS framework

-The IRIS integrate iOS framework predicts if a person may be impaired due to alcohol or cannabis.
+The IRIS integrate iOS framework predicts if a person may be impaired due to substance use.

 ## Documentation

 Documentation is [available here](https://sighticanalytics.github.io/iris-integrate-ios/documentation/irisintegrate/).

 ## Quickstart App

-There is a [Quickstart App](https://github.com/SighticAnalytics/iris-integrate-quickstart-app-ios) available that shows how to integrate the SDK.
+There is a [Quickstart App](https://github.com/SighticAnalytics/iris-integrate-quickstart-app-ios) available that shows how to integrate the framework.

 ## Support